 - Fast Ethernet: A connection standard that can deliver up to 100Mbps.

-- Multi-Gig: A new BASE-T wired connection standard that delivers 2.5GbE, 5Gbe, or 10GbE over CAT5e (or a higher grade) network cables, depending on the devices involved, and is also backward compatible with Fast Ethernet and Gigabit.
+- Multi-Gig: A new BASE-T wired connection standard that delivers 2.5GbE, 5GbE, or 10GbE over CAT5e (or a higher grade) network cables, depending on the devices involved, and is also backward compatible with Fast Ethernet and Gigabit.

-A 10Gbpsโthat's 10 Gigabit Ethernet, a.k.a 10GE, 10GbE, or 10GigE -- broadband connection changes all the above.
+A 10Gbps—that’s 10Gigabit Ethernet, a.k.a 10GE, 10GbE, or 10GigE—broadband connection changes all that.
 The Internet is now the fastest pipe in your home.
-But it also brings about other issues for those wanting to get the absolute most out of their world-bound connection.
+But it also brings about another headache for those wanting to get the absolute most out of this world-bound highway.

-Let's start with the hardware that I use.
+Let’s start with the hardware.

 10Gbps on the client end: Wired only, and it’s tricky

-Upgrading a desktop computer to 10Gbps Multi-Gig is similar to upgrading it to Wi-Fi 6/E. You get an add-on card, assemble it on a qualified PCIe slot and install the software.
+Upgrading a desktop computer to 10Gbps Multi-Gig is similar to upgrading it to Wi-Fi 6/E. You get an add-on card, assemble it on a qualified PCIe slot, and install the software.

 The biggest and only difference is a 10Gbps NIC card requires a four-lane (x4) or faster PCIe slot instead of a single-lane (x1).